 Because God is omnipotent and omniscient, He can – and will – achieve everything He wants to accomplish.
 [For a discussion of God’s omnipotence and omniscience, click on “Is God Really Omnipotent and Omniscient?”]

-Therefore, even though we may question whether or not we have the attributes or capabilities that we think are necessary to successfully accomplish the task(s) God gives to us, we can be confident that He has the ability to ensure that the task(s) will be successfully completed.
+Therefore, even though we may question whether or not we have the attributes or the capabilities that we think are necessary to successfully accomplish the task(s) God gives to us, we can be confident that He has the ability to ensure that the task(s) will be successfully completed.
 It is our belief that the primary qualification for a person to serve God is ultimately the willingness of that person to allow God to use him (or her) to achieve His objectives.